ThiagoHardt/thiago-hardt-portfolio/README.md

 If you want to fork the repository to your own GitHub account you can by clicking on the “fork” button under the navbar with your profile.

 **Cloning**
+If you want to clone the repository into a local file you can by:

+Clicking on the green button “Code” and copying the url shown.

+Open GitBash

+Change directory to the desired location where you want to clone the files to.

+Type “git clone” and paste the copied URL

+Press enter and you should have your local file cloned and ready.

 ## Credits